fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 In this codelab you will learn

-- how to get information about local network devices
+- how to get information about local network devices.
-- how to monitor networks using Linux tools
+- how to monitor networks using Linux tools.
-- how to check network performance
+- how to check network performance.

 ### Where You Can Look Up